hymelam/function_extract-formatting-excel/README.md

-# How to extract indentation information from and Excel (xlsx) file
+# How to extract indentation information from an Excel (xlsx) file

 Excel files sometimes store meaningful information in cell formatting.